anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 refers to the Lightweight CMP Profile
 {{I-D.ietf-lamps-lightweight-cmp-profile}}, as it
 restricts full-featured CMP to the functionality needed here.

-When using this variant of CMP, the following requirements should be observed:
+When using this variant of CMP, the following requirements SHALL be observed:

 * For proof of possession, the approach defined in the Lightweight CMP Profile
   {{I-D.ietf-lamps-lightweight-cmp-profile}} section 4.1.1 (based on CRMF)
-  and 4.1.4 (based on PCKS#10) should be applied.
+  or 4.1.4 (based on PCKS#10) SHALL be applied.

-* Proof of identity should be provided by using signature-based protection of the certificate request message as outlined in section 3.2. of {{I-D.ietf-lamps-lightweight-cmp-profile}}.
+* Proof of identity SHALL be provided by using signature-based protection of the certificate request message as outlined in section 3.2. of {{I-D.ietf-lamps-lightweight-cmp-profile}}.

-* When the RA/CA is not available, a waiting indication should be returned in the PKIStatus by the Registrar as specified in sections 4.4 and 5.1.2 of {{I-D.ietf-lamps-lightweight-cmp-profile}} for delayed delivery.
+* When the RA/CA is not available, a waiting indication SHALL be returned in the PKIStatus by the Registrar as specified in sections 4.4 and 5.1.2 of {{I-D.ietf-lamps-lightweight-cmp-profile}} for delayed delivery.

-* Requesting CA certificates and certificate request attributes should be implemented a specified in Lightweight CMP Profile sections 4.3.1 and 4.3.3
+* Requesting CA certificates and certificate request attributes SHALL be implemented a specified in sections 4.3.1 and 4.3.3 of
   {{I-D.ietf-lamps-lightweight-cmp-profile}}.